 Appeals of a decision of the tree preservation agency related to a tree on private property may be appealed to the board of adjustment pursuant to Sec.
-3-604 of the Zoning Code.
+3-604 of the Zoning Code, and in the case of a tree located on a historic landmark or a property in a historic district, to the historic preservation board pursuant to Sec.
+3-113 of the Zoning Code.
+Appeals shall be heard at the next regularly scheduled meeting of the board of adjustment or historic preservation board.
 Only the city manager or the property owner where the tree is located is an affected party that may file such an appeal.
 A tree whose trunk is located at the property line and shared between two (2) or more properties as indicated by a survey pursuant to Sec.
 82-30(a)(1)i. may be appealed by any affected property owner.
-The board of adjustment shall consider all of the following criteria:
+The board of adjustment and historic preservation board shall consider all of the following criteria:

-- (a) The natural growth of the subject specimen tree is causing clear and present damage to the structures in the area to the point that any modification to the tree may cause irreparable harm to the tree or pose greater risk to the immediate structures. - (b) The subject specimen tree poses an inordinate burden to allow reasonable development of the property in accordance to these regulations. - (c) The subject specimen tree was planted at a location that will preclude its natural healthy growth due to site constraints. - (d) The subject specimen tree poses a potential threat to the health, safety and welfare of the public. - (e) The subject specimen tree has been documented by qualified professionals such as a certified arborist as diseased and its existence will cause potential property damage during an extreme weather event. - (f) The subject specimen tree is overcrowding other trees in the area and its removal serves as a greater overall horticultural benefit. - (g) The subject specimen tree does not contribute to the aesthetic, economic and environmental integrity of the surrounding area.
+- (a) The natural growth of the subject specimen tree is causing clear and present damage to the structures in the area to the point that any modification to the tree may cause irreparable harm to the tree or pose greater risk to the immediate structures. - (b) The subject specimen tree poses an inordinate burden to allow reasonable development of the property in accordance to these regulations. - (c) The subject specimen tree was planted at a location that will preclude its natural healthy growth due to site constraints. - (d) The subject specimen tree poses a potential threat to the health, safety and welfare of the public. - (e) The subject specimen tree has been documented by qualified professionals such as a certified arborist as diseased and its existence will cause potential property damage during an extreme weather event. - (f) The subject specimen tree is overcrowding other trees in the area and its removal serves as a greater overall horticultural benefit.